andrewgazelka/agents-md/README.md

 You can `ln -s AGENTS.md CLAUDE.md`, but:
 - Pollutes repos with Claude-specific files
-- Doesn't auto-discover AGENTS.md in subdirectories
+- Doesn't auto-discover files in subdirectories
 - This plugin works transparently

 </details>